LidiaKovac/to-do-app/README.md

 Remember to also set up a State interface and one for what you plan to put in the state.
 You can take a look at how i setup my  : ```interfaces.ts``` in the repo.

+Now let's move on to components: for the react-router-dom props, you need to use the RouteProps interface (imported from react-router-dom), for your props, you should use the same interface as the state.
+I named them differently and passed them as different params in the functional component